cgrinaldi/ynab-status/README.md

 ## Troubleshooting

 - Gmail auth keeps prompting: delete `token.json` and re-run to regenerate it.
+- Want to avoid token refresh?
+Enable SMTP by creating a Gmail App Password (Google Account → Security → App passwords), set it as `GMAIL_APP_PASSWORD` secret, and remove the OAuth-secret steps in the workflow.
 - No categories found: check `BUDGET_NAME` and ensure group/category names in `WATCHLIST` match your YNAB exactly.
 - Timeouts with YNAB: ensure `YNAB_API_KEY` is correct and network access is available.
 - Emails not received: check the Gmail account’s Sent folder and spam; verify `SENDER` and `RECIPIENTS`.